The Mode of Computing: Computing, Consciousness and Experience

-The mode of computing and the hierarchy of system levels provide a novel perspective on the representational and non-representational views of cognition.
-In the former, the knowledge level holds representations of interpretations of the objects or processes at the level of the mode of computing but in the latter such mental objects do not exist.
+The assumption that the mode of natural computing does exist, in conjunction with the hierarchy of system levels, provides a novel perspective on the declarative versus procedural representations.
+In the former, the knowledge level holds representations of interpretations of the objects or processes at the level of the mode of natural computing, but in the latter such mental objects do not exist.

-The ontological status of mental objects at the knowledge level is problematic, but if these objects are postulated at all, a parsimonious criterium about their nature is considering that they reflect the properties or processes of their corresponding objects at the level of the mode of computing, for all modes that are used in natural computing.
-The algorithmic mode uses symbolic manipulation whose interpretations at the knowledge level can be thought of as propositions expressed in the Mentalese.
-Other symbolic modes, such as Table Computing and the Relational-Indeterminate, are characterized by the use of the space as the medium and, in the latter case, by the indetermination of its structures, thus their interpretations at the knowledge level can be thought of as images in opposition to propositions with a linguistic character.

-In the representational view it needs to be held that mental objects at the knowledge level require no further interpretation; otherwise, interpretation would involve an infinite regress.
-It has to be held as well that human interpreters are conscious by the mere fact of having such representations in mind, at least when such expressions are the focus of attention, including the qualitative, experiential or phenomenological aspect of consciousness \citep{Chalmers-1996}.
+The ontological status of mental objects at the knowledge level is problematic, but if these objects are postulated at all, a parsimonious criteria about their nature is considering that they reflect the properties or processes of their corresponding objects at the level of the mode of computing, for all modes that are used in natural computing.
+This view is called here \emph{the representational view}.
+The algorithmic mode uses symbolic manipulation whose interpretations at the knowledge level can be thought of as propositions.
+Fodor's mentalese corresponds to this view.
+Other symbolic modes, such as Relational-Indeterminate Computing, are characterized by the use of the space as the medium and the indeterminacy of its structures.
+Representations at the knowledge level would require no further interpretation; otherwise, interpretation would involve an infinite regress.
+In the representational view it has to be held as well that human interpreters are conscious by the mere fact of having such representations in mind, at least when they are are the focus of attention, including the qualitative, experiential or phenomenological aspect of consciousness.

-A further consideration is that mental phenomena is caused by the activity of the brain, and needs to depend on the physical substratum or medium where the computing process is carried out --which is causal and essential to the mental object.
-Such medium and operations constitute the mode of natural computing.
-Thus, in the representational view, cognition and consciousness would depend on the mode of natural computing.
-Hence, a fundamental question for this view is what is the mode of natural computing, that is the cause of consciousness.
-Finding such mode and the property that makes interpreters ascribe meanings to symbols or processes and have subjective experience would equate to solving the strong problem of consciousness \citep{Chalmers-1996}.
-However, this is an open question for science altogether and there is not or does not seem to be any plausible answer in sight.